 3. Insulate Hard To Reach Air Pockets To Reduce Thermal Bridges

-When we separated the insulation of our van to the walls, floor, ceiling, and windows, we really oversimplified it.
-On top of these primary sections, there are also many small, hard to reach cavities all over the van that contain air that need to be pushed out in order to properly insulate a van.
+When we separated the insulation of our van into the walls, floor, ceiling, and windows, we really oversimplified it.
+On top of these primary sections, there are also many small, hard-to-reach cavities all over the van that contain air that needs to be pushed out in order to insulate the van properly.

-Although not the greatest in terms of environmental impact, if you’re in a time crunch and your budget allows, getting your van’s interior professionally spray foamed is fast and effective.
+Although not the greatest in terms of environmental impact, if you’re in a time crunch and your budget allows, getting your van’s interior professionally spray-foamed is fast and effective.
 Professional spray foam companies will enter your van, seal off any areas that you don’t want to spray (like the front cab, for example), and the heck out of everything else.
-And when it comes time to building the rest of your van conversion, simply shave away the unwanted areas of spray foam.
+And when it comes time to build the rest of your van conversion, simply shave away the unwanted areas of spray foam.